Syrup-2005/Comp2042-CW2025/ReadMe.md

       - In BrickRotator.java added a constructor BrickRotator() and spawnNewBrick() method
       - In GuiController.java updated refreshBrick() method to update UI (?)
       - Updated BrickRotator.java to fix Offset mismatch
-      - In MatrixOperations.java updated intersect() logic
+      - In MatrixOperations.java updated intersect() logic as [i][j] were placed incorrectly
+      - In MatrixOperations.java updated merge() logic as [i][j] were placed incorrectly

     * Problems Encountered:
       - Collision broke immediately after refactoring
       - Some links had to be properly verified before they started working correctly
       - While moving and refactoring the blocks of code the offset position got really messy to determine what is out-of-bound or not
       - After refactoring the UI wasnt updating visually

-    * Summary:
-      - The logic for why it triggers an instant gameOver is unknown, the idea is completely scrapped and moved on to other features
+      - Ghost piece wasnt alligned correctly
+      - MatrixOperations was not handling the collision check correctly after refactoring